andyglick/java-errorprone-compiler-demo/README.md

      * ShortSetTest is a demonstration class to show what kinds of problems the errorprone
      * compiler can identify and report with existing Java code *
-     * the code below compiles, but it has been modified from the original example *
+     * the code below compiles with javac, but fails compilation when using the error prone compiler *
-     * what didn't compile was the statement
+     * what doesn't compile under error prone is the statement *
-     *
      * s.remove(i - 1);
      *
-     * as it resolved to int and not to short
+     * as it resolves to int and not to short
      */
     public class ShortSetTest
     {